-The Crayola Experience is located in the Florida Mall and offers kids 70,000 square ft of hands on colorful attractions.
+The Crayola Experience is located in the Florida Mall and offers kids 70,000 square ft of hands-on colorful attractions.
 Focusing on fostering creativity the 25 interactive attractions combine color, chemistry and digital technology to create a one-of-a-kind family attraction.

 My kids really enjoyed melting their own crayons to create colorful masterpieces and melting and molding their favorite Crayola crayon colors into a fun shaped keepsake.
-They saw their creations come alive by digitalizing them in the Art Alive and Color Magic areas and where engaged and entertained with creative activities for hours.
+They saw their creations come alive by digitalizing them in the Art Alive and Color Magic areas and were engaged and entertained with creative activities for hours.

 The Coca-Cola Orlando Eye